 Draft Resolution on the Implementation and Entry into Force of the HNS Convention

 8 The third specific item added to the HNS Correspondence Group’s Terms of Reference is the development of a draft resolution on the implementation and entry into force of the HNS Convention for the consideration by the Legal Committee.
 This draft resolution would have the intent of encouraging States to take the steps necessary to implement the HNS Convention domestically using the tools available and with the aim of rapidly bringing the Convention into force.
-The draft resolution would also encourage collaboration among States in order to ensure a coordinated effort, which is critically needed in order to have the critical mass to trigger its entry into force.
+The draft resolution would also encourage collaboration among States in order to ensure a coordinated effort, which is essential to have the critical mass of States to trigger its entry into force.
 Finally, the draft resolution would potentially propose a timeframe to achieve this.
 A separate document (LEG 103/3/2) contains the text of the draft resolution.

 Conclusions